auramix/SosaCloud/README.md

 ### Installing Dependencies

-From within the root directory:
+From within the root directory: `npm install`